 Name: The actual text to use in the button.
 Pattern: The AmigaDOS pattern to match with a window title.
 Icon: An icon to use instead of the default.
 Text: The WB pen number used to draw the text of the button.
 BG: The WB pen number used to draw the background of the button.
 Offset: Which character of the window's title is to be considered the first character.

-\star For "Text" and "BG" use the value "-1" to get the default colors.
+$\star$ For "Text" and "BG" use the value "-1" to get the default colors.
+The only required value is "Pattern".